 - Selly Oak: Encounter Church

-This Pentecostal church hosts an English Corner on Sunday afternoons and is home to people from many cultures.
+This lively Pentecostal church is home to people from many cultures.
 (7 on map above)

 - City Centre: Birmingham City Church